Create a Limited Liability Company

-Aside from the more obvious reasons for having an Operating Agreement—such as detailing ownership interests, rights to financial distributions or voting rights—listed below are the top 3 reasons a real estate investor needs a properly drafted Operating Agreement:
+Aside from the more obvious reasons for having an Operating Agreement—such as detailing ownership interests, rights to financial distributions, or voting rights.
+Listed below are the top three reasons a real estate investor needs a properly drafted Operating Agreement.

 Failure to draft proper provisions against creditors can result in a creditor’s lien attaching to a company’s assets or a member’s financial distributions.
 This will certainly affect a company’s daily business operations because the business now has to deal with third-party creditors.